reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

 * Line 5 sets up some funds that can be used by each `{!rsh} Participant` as starting balance.
-`{!rsh} parseCurrency` converts the figure passed in to it to an acceptable currency on a DApp.
+`{!rsh} parseCurrency` converts the figure passed into it to an acceptable currency on a DApp.

 :::note
 Since DApps do not use regular currencies, `{!rsh} parseCurrency` `{!rsh} function` was provided by Reach to help convert regular currencies into currencies acceptable on a DApp
 :::

-* Lines 7 and 8 creates an account for each of the `{!rsh} Participant`.
+* Lines 7 and 8 create an account for each of the `{!rsh} Participant`.
-This is for test purpose.
+This is for test purposes.

 With these accounts, the contracts will compile successfully when called upon.